 6.5.2.2.4.2 Test procedure

-1. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0_1 for C_RNTI to schedule the UL RMC according to Table 6.5.2.2.4.1-1, Table 6.5.2.2.4.1-2, Table 6.5.2.2.4.1-2a and Table 6.5.2.2.4.1-3.
+1. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0_1 for C_RNTI to schedule the UL RMC according to Table 6.5.2.2.4.1-1.
 Since the UL has no payload and no loopback data to send the UE sends uplink MAC padding bits on the UL RMC.

 2. Send continuously power control "up" commands to the UE until the UE transmits at PUMAX level.
 Allow at least 200 ms for the UE to reach PUMAX level.

-3. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements described in Tables 6.2.2.5-1 to 6.2.2.5-9.
+3. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements described in Tables 6.2.2.5-1.
 The period of the measurement shall be at least the continuous duration of 1 ms over consecutive active uplink slots.
 For TDD, only slots consisting of only UL symbols are under test.